Visiting Disneyland makes an exceptional vacation for the whole family, where you can effortlessly create and share magical memories!

-If you’re looking to bring something home for friends and family or even yourself, there’s a lot you can consider getting.
-Just take a look at Main Street alone–you’ll find dozens of souvenir shops there!
+If you’re looking to bring something home for friends and family or even for you and the kids, there’s a lot you can consider getting.
+Just take a look at Main Street USA alone–you’ll find dozens of souvenir shops there!

 However, buying bits and pieces of random keychains and magnets from the first store you enter will likely be forgotten in a drawer.
 The best souvenirs are unique Disney items that’ll serve as a daily reminder of your special memories at the happiest place on earth!

 Here are some of the best Disneyland souvenirs to bring home.

 This post may contain affiliate links.
 You won’t be paying a cent more, but in the event of a sale, the small affiliate commission I receive will help keep this blog running/pumping out useful and free content.
 Thanks a lot!

 Need more help planning your trip to Disneyland?
 These posts may come in handy:

 - Disneyland vs. California Adventure: Which Is Better?

 - 8 Best Disneyland Hotels With Free Parking (That Don’t Suck)

 - 10 Best Places To Eat At Disneyland On A Budget

 - 7 Best Walking Shoes For Travel (That Are Actually Cute)